pschanely/CrossHair/README.md

 ![Image showing CrossHair constract and inheritance](doc/chess_pieces.png)

-**Catch errors.** Setting a trivial post-condition of "True" is enough to enable analysis, which will find exceptions like index bounds errors:
+**Catch errors.** Setting a trivial post-condition of "True" is enough to enable analysis, which will find exceptions like index out-of-bounds errors:

 ![Image showing CrossHair constract and inheritance](doc/index_bounds.gif)

 **Support your type checker.** CrossHair is a nice companion to mypy.
-Assert statements divide the work between the two systems:
+Assert statements divide work between the two systems:

 ![Image showing mypy and CrossHair together](doc/pair_with_mypy.png)